-More than half of the marketing professional in the world admit that video helps in revenue growth by 49 per cent faster as compared to non–video marketing, and social videos get 1200 per cent more shares as compared to images and texts combined.
+More than half of the marketing professionals in the world admit that video helps in revenue growth by 49 per cent faster than non–video marketing, and social videos get 1200 per cent more shares compared to images and texts combined.

+Branded social videos result in 64 per cent of purchases, as 157 per cent of organic traffic can be driven by search engines.
 Videos can be active or passive.
-Passive are non-interactive and do not generate interest of the viewer.
+Passive is non-interactive and does not generate the interest of the viewer.
 Most viewers looking into passive videos do not feel obliged to reply or post a message or a comment.

-The trend of using videos for advertising was started in 1940s in US – at the time when only 1 per cent of the US homes had TV sets.
-As the number of viewers grew in subsequent years, the advertisers knew the message will reach more and more customers as the ads were incorporating stories – which are now famous as commercials.
+The trend of using videos for advertising started in the 1940s in the US – when only 1 per cent of US homes had TV sets.
+As the number of viewers grew in subsequent years, the advertisers knew the message would reach more and more customers as the ads incorporated stories – which are now famous as commercials.

-Videos for conversation with the clients
+Videos for a conversation with the clients

-Millennials watching online streaming more than TVs
+Millennials watch online streaming more than TVs

 Techniques to boost ROI

-First three seconds are significant - Stats on Facebook find 50 per cent of the ad value comes from the first three second of the video, as only 46 per cent of the viewers watch the whole video( as per the study compiled by Vidyard).
+Tell a story - The captivating videos are the ones that have stimulating footage or a story – that gives a message.
+The first three seconds are significant - Stats on Facebook find that 50 per cent of the ad value comes from the first three-second of the video, as only 46 per cent of the viewers watch the whole video( as per the study compiled by Vidyard).